ljpinnell/Natural_Agricultural_Ungulates/README.md

 # Manuscript code

-### This repository contains all of the code and input files required to replicate the analysis in the manuscript "More than an anthropogenic phenomenon: antimicrobial resistance in natural and agricultural ungulates"
+### This repository contains all of the code and input files required to replicate the analysis in the manuscript "MORE THAN AN ANTHROPOGENIC PHENOMENON: ANTIMICROBIAL RESISTANCE IN NATURAL AND AGRICULTURAL UNGULATES"